 Many pain medications cause constipation, which can lead to abdominal bloating and an overall feeling of being unwell.
 Drinking a lot of water and low-sugar sports drinks can help prevent this side effect.

-Dr. Miotto and Dr. Eaves believe that keeping the lines of communication open with their patients is an important aspect of the patient / surgeon relationship.
-Therefore, after a patient has upper lip surgery, he or she is encouraged to keep the follow-up appointments because Dr. Gabriele Miotto and Dr. Felmont Eaves like to closely monitor their patients as they heal.
+Dr. Miotto believes that keeping the lines of communication open with their patients is an important aspect of the patient / surgeon relationship.
+Therefore, after a patient has upper lip surgery, he or she is encouraged to keep the follow-up appointments because Dr. Gabriele Miotto likes to closely monitor her patients as they heal.
 This close monitoring ensures that each patient achieves the best results possible.

 Final Upper Lip Surgery Results

 The objective of any aesthetic surgery or cosmetic procedure is not necessarily to achieve perfection, but to enhance the patient’s natural features.
 By keeping this in mind, patients can have realistic expectations in relation to their final results.